Puvvada Ajay Kumar

-Puvvada Ajay Kumar is an Indian Politician, who is the former Transport Minister of Telangana from 2019 to 2023.
-He is also the chairman of Mamata Academy of Medical Sciences, Hyderabad, and Mamata Medical, Nursing and Dental colleges in Khammam.
-He was elected as Member of Legislative Assembly from Khammam constituency.
+Puvvada Ajay Kumar (born 19 April 1965) is an Indian politician who was the former transport minister of Telangana from 2019 to 2023.
+He is also the chairman of Mamata Academy of Medical Sciences, Hyderabad, and Mamata Medical, Nursing, and Dental Colleges in Khammam.
+He was elected as a Member of Legislative Assembly from the Khammam constituency.
 Later, he joined in Telangana Rastra Samiti.

 Career

-Initially, his political career started as Central Executive Council member of the YSR Congress Party.
-Later, he contested as Member of Legislative Assembly from Indian National Congress party and elected to Legislative Assembly of Telangana in General Elections 2014.
-Finally in 2016, he quit Indian National Congress Party and joined in Telangana Rastra Samithi.
+Initially, his political career started as a Central Executive Council member of the YSR Congress Party.
+Later, he contested as a Member of Legislative Assembly from the Indian National Congress party and was elected to the Legislative Assembly of Telangana in the General Elections 2014.
+Finally, in 2016, he quit the Indian National Congress Party and joined the Telangana Rastra Samithi.

-In 2019 he was appointed as the Minister of Transport of Telangana.
+In 2019, he was appointed as the Minister of Transport of Telangana.